What Should The Operator Of A Powerboat Do

 On the Water: Responsible Operation and Navigation

-Once underway, maintaining a vigilant and responsible attitude is paramount.
-This includes adhering to navigation rules, maintaining a safe speed, and being constantly aware of your surroundings.
+Once underway, maintaining a vigilant and responsible attitude is critical.
+This includes adhering to navigation rules, maintaining a safe speed, and being constantly aware of your surroundings And that's really what it comes down to..

 1. Navigation Rules and Regulations: